-G Goal # Description Type of Goal 3 Excellent Operations & Facilities .
-We will ensure operations and facilities are mission-aligned, meet the needs of our educational program and facilitate the achievement of student learning outcomes.
-With the support of the ECS Home Office, we will establish operations that support the smooth and compliant functioning of our school.
+Goal # Description Type of Goal 3 Excellent Operations &amp; Facilities .
+We will ensure that our operations and facilities support the needs of our students, align with our educational programming, and promote the achievement of learning outcomes.
+With guidance from the ECS Home Office, we will improve systems that enable smooth, efficient, and compliant school operations.
 Broad